History of the Jews in Uruguay: 20th century

 Uruguayan Jews initially made a living in small retail trade and peddling, with some becoming craftsmen and artisans.
 In time, they moved up the economic scale, and many became the owners of large stores or medium-sized businesses.
-Following World War II, Jews increased their representation in the professional world and became primarily middle-class, particularly as many Uruguayan Jews were by then second or third-generation Uruguayans.
+They became primarily middle-class, particularly as many of them were by then second or third-generation Uruguayans.
 Their economic advancement was aided by the creation of Jewish loan and assistance funds, which evolved into Jewish banks.
-From the 1930s to 1950s, there were several failed attempts to establish a Jewish agricultural settlement.